 The best MacBook for you and your needs is a tricky thing to figure out, especially now that Apple has new MacBook Pro models with entirely new processors and a different design.
 With the Apple M1 chip now joined by the M1 Pro and M1 Max, MacBooks as we know have changed.

 But once you take a closer look at the best MacBooks you can see that one size doesn't fit all.
-There are specific reasons why many should pay more for the M1-based MacBook Pro, plus there's still an audience for those who may prefer Intel-based MacBook Pros — and the 16-inch model only comes with Intel for now.
+There are specific reasons why you should opt for the M1-powered MacBook Air and entry-level MacBook Pro M1, or spend more on the newer 14- and 16-inch systems, where you have a choice between the M1 Pro and M1 Max.

 - MacBook Air vs Pro: What's right for you?